60th Anniversary of the Volkswagen Karmann Ghia

-With friends among the SS and Nazi leadership, Ferry realized that Germany would be at war by 1940, which would likely coincide with the completion of the Wolfsburg factory, and war, by anyone’s estimation, was bad news for a civilian car producer.
+With friends among the SS and Nazi leadership, Ferry realized that Germany would be at war by 1940, which would likely coincide with the completion of the Wolfsburg factory, and war, by anyone’s estimation, was bad news for a civilian car manufacturer.
 A military contract however, would be a welcome lifeline until the war - expected to be short and victorious - was over.
 On his own initiative he initiated project 62 to develop a general purpose military vehicle.

 The curvaceous Volkswagen was itself unsuitable as a military vehicle, but its robust chassis and ultra-reliable engine could be adapted for military use.
 The first Type 62 prototype was little more than a bare Volkswagen chassis with four tube frame seats and a small sloping bonnet.
 To keep the weight down the car had no doors or other bodywork.
 Testing showed that the spartan Type 62 was capable of traversing extremely rough ground and actually performed better than German Ford and Opel’s 4 x 4 light trucks, but it had inadequate ground clearance or protection for the passengers.
-The Wehrmacht however, were impressed enough with the prototype’s performance in trials to approve further development.
+The Wehrmacht however, were impressed enough with the prototype’s performance to approve further development.

 The original Type 62 prototype was basically a chassis with spartan running gear.
-As with many other contemporary German military vehicles, the spare wheels were mounted on each side to provide the passengers some meagre protection.
+As with many other contemporary German military vehicles, the spare wheels were mounted on each side to provide the passengers some meager protection.
 The vehicle's low ground clearance is evident in the photo.

 The next version of the Type 62 had much more in common with the civilian Volkswagen, with curved bodywork clearly adapted from the civilian car.
 To reduce weight the doors were replaced with canvas screens.
 Ground clearance is still low.